-Section 3.
-Donations in Kind and Other Non-Monetary Gifts and Donations. - All donations in kind and non-monetary gifts and donations shall be received by the Commission and distributed in accordance with the intention of the donor, or if none, upon the discretion of the Commission; provided, the benefits shall redound to the orphans of war.
+Section 16.
+Donations in Kind and Other Non-Monetary Gifts and Donations. - All donations in kind and non-monetary gifts and donations shall be received by the Commission and distributed according to the wishes of the donor, or if none, upon the discretion of the Commission.
+Provided, the benefits shall be redound to the orphans of war.